zc277584121/milvus-docs/site/en/userGuide/schema/analyzer/analyzer-overview.md

 ```

-The configuration of the `standard` built-in analyzer above is equivalent to setting up a custom analyzer with the following parameters, where `tokenizer` and `filter` options are explicitly defined to achieve similar functionality:​
+The configuration of the `standard` built-in analyzer above is equivalent to setting up a custom analyzer with the following parameters, where `tokenizer` and `filter` options are explicitly defined to achieve the same functionality:

 ```python
 analyzer_params = {​